bennytheshap/personal_web/prospective_students.md

 longtitle: Information for Prospective Students
 permalink: /prospective_students/
 ---
 I’m actively seeking undergraduate and graduate students to work with me on research.
-However, not every student is a good fit for the research we do in my research group.
+However, not every student is a good fit.
 The advice on this page will give you a sense what I’m looking for, so please read this before asking about a position.

 Skills I Look For
 ------